A Primer on Hedging Natural Gas Costs - Part II

 A fixed forward (also known as a forward contract or fixed price physical contract) is an agreement between two parties to buy or sell physical natural gas at a certain future time, at a specific location(s) at a specific price, which is agreed upon at the time the deal is executed.
-A natural gas consumer that buys a fixed forward is simply agreeing to purchase a specific quantity of natural gas, from their supplier, for a specific fixed price, to be delivered to a specific location(s), on a specific date or over a specific period of time i.e. one year.
-Since fixed forwards are traded over-the-counter (OTC), they can be customized to meet the needs of the natural gas consumers as well as producers, marketers and traders.
-A fixed forward contract may contain terms and conditions which may require the buyer and/or seller to pledge collateral, such as a letter of credit, for credit related purposes.
+A natural gas consumer that buys a fixed forward is simply agreeing to purchase a specific quantity of natural gas, from their supplier, for a specific fixed price, to be delivered to a specific location(s), on a specific date or over a specific period of time e,g, one year.
+Since fixed forwards are traded over the counter (OTC), they can be customized to meet the needs of the natural gas consumers as well as producers, marketers and traders.
+A fixed forward contract usually contains terms and conditions which may require the buyer and/or seller to pledge collateral, such as a letter of credit, for credit risk management related purposes.

-A natural gas futures contract is a firm commitments to make or accept delivery of a specific quantity and quality of a natural gas during a specific month in the future at a price agreed upon at the time the commitment is made.
+A natural gas futures contract is a firm commitment to make or accept delivery of a specific quantity and quality of natural gas during a specific month in the future at a price agreed upon at the time the commitment is made.
 Natural gas consumers often buy natural gas futures to "fix" or "lock-in" their futures natural gas costs.
 Regarding delivery of natural gas futures, only a small percentage of natural gas futures, as well as most commodity futures, result in delivery as most parties will close out their position prior to expiration, solely to avoid making or taking delivery.
-In the United States, natural gas futures are traded on the New York Mercantile Exchange (NYMEX) but are also actively traded on other exchanges such as ICE and EEX.
-Buying and selling natural gas futures require both buyers and sellers to post margin, as well as maintence margin, with their clearing/brokerage firm, which serves as a credit risk mitigation tool for the clearing firms, exchanges and the customers themselves.
-Additional details on NYMEX natural gas futures, including contract specifications and margins can be found on the NYMEX/CME website.
+Natural gas futures are most actively traded on the CME’s Group’s New York Mercantile Exchange (NYMEX) but are also actively traded on other exchanges such as ICE and EEX.
+Buying and selling natural gas futures require both buyers and sellers to post margin, as well as maintenance margin, with their clearing/brokerage firm, which serves as a credit risk mitigation tool for the clearing firms, exchanges and the customers themselves.
+Additional details on natural gas futures, including contract specifications, margin requirements, etc. can be found on the respective exchanges’ websites.

 A natural gas swap is an OTC contract in which two parties agree to exchange periodic payments as an economic equivalent of physical natural gas.
-In the most common type of natural gas swap, one party, such as a large natural gas consumer, agrees to pay a fixed price for natural gas on specific dates to a counter-party who, in turn, agrees to pay a floating price for natural gas that references a published price, such as the NYMEX natural gas futures.
+In the most common type of natural gas swap, one party, such as a large natural gas consumer, agrees to pay a fixed price for natural gas on specific dates to a counterparty who, in turn, agrees to pay a floating price for natural gas that references a published price, such as the NYMEX Henry-Hub natural gas futures contract.
 Natural gas swaps are generally financial transactions that do not involve the purchase or sale of physical natural gas.
-Natural gas swaps can be traded bilaterally (direct between two counter-parties), via an OTC broker or on an electronic platform such as ICE.
-In addition to fixed price swaps, there are several other types of swaps such as basis swaps and calendar swaps, which are utilized to hedge basis risk and calendar spread risk, respectively, which will discuss in a future post(s).
-Natural gas swaps are often based on a NAESB or ISDA contract which contain, among other things, the terms and conditions of the swap, including credit requirements of each party to the swap contract.
-In recent years, many market participants are utilizing the NYMEX/CME Clearport and ICE clearing platforms, which allows both buyers and sellers to transfer their respective credit risks to the respective exchanges rather than being exposed directly to the credit risk of their counterparties.
+Natural gas swaps can be traded bilaterally (direct between two counterparties), via an OTC broker or on an electronic trading platform.
+In addition to fixed price swaps, there are several other types of natural gas swaps such as basis swaps and calendar swaps, which are utilized to hedge basis risk and calendar spread risk, respectively, which we will discuss in future posts.
+Natural gas swaps are often based on a NAESB or ISDA legal framework which contains, among other things, the terms and conditions of the swap.
+In recent years, many market participants are utilizing the exchange clearing platforms for credit risk management, which allows both buyers and sellers to transfer their respective credit risks to the respective exchanges rather than being exposed directly to the credit risk of their counterparties.

-In summary, large natural gas consumers have a variety of options, no pun intended, to hedge their natural gas costs.
-The "best" hedging tools and strategies for your company will depend on numerous, company specific variables such as your goals and objectives, location, risk tolerance, anticipated volumes, financial/credit conditions, etc. If you would like to discuss which tools and strategies would be best for your company, please contact us.
+In summary, large natural gas consumers have a variety of options, no pun intended, to hedge their exposure to natural gas price volatility.
+The "best" hedging tools and strategies for your company will depend on numerous company specific variables such as your goals and objectives, location, risk tolerance, anticipated volumes, financial/credit conditions, etc.